pawatsethaput/OpenBank/Sandbox.md

 password: qwerty

 6. ####Social Finance Application
-The sandbox data is also available through a web application the Social Finance Application (also AGPL) [here](https://sofisandbox.openbankproject.com/) and the default user credentials are the same as above.
+The sandbox data is also available through a web application called Social Finance Application [here](https://sofisandbox.openbankproject.com/) and the default user credentials are the same as above.

+Note: Social Finance is also on [github] (https://github.com/OpenBankProject/Social-Finance) and released under the AGPL.